David-Hackro/Load-And-Unload-Of-Code-By-Environment/Readme.md

 # Dynamic Configuration in Android

 This project demonstrates an essential technique for dynamically loading code based on the development environment (debug/release) in an Android application.
-The implementation is carried out using Dagger, a widely used dependency injection framework in Android development.
+The implementation is carried out using Hilt, a widely used dependency injection framework in Android development.

 # Diagram